mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 +fi
 +
  # Unmount drives and general cleanup on exit, the trap ensures this will always
- # run execpt in the most extream cases.
+ # run except in the most extreme cases.
  cleanup() {

  ...